Freeburg History, Family Crest & Coats of Arms

 Early History of the Freeburg family

-Another 245 words (18 lines of text) covering the years 1086, 1150, and 1190 are included under the topic Early Freeburg History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Freeburg research.
+Another 71 words (5 lines of text) covering the years 1086, 1150, and 1190 are included under the topic Early Freeburg History in all our PDF Extended History products and printed products wherever possible.

 Freeburg Spelling Variations